realityexpander/How_to_program_from_ground_up/HighLevelLanguages.md

     "declarative" which we shall discuss later.

 - ## Procedural Programming (1957-Present)
-    - ### BIG IDEA - Using GOTo's to jump around the program was a bad idea leading to unmaintainable code!
+    ### BIG IDEA - Using GOTOs to jump around the program was an unscalable idea leading to unmaintainable code!
 We need to a better way!

     - Procedural code is executed top to bottom, one line at a time.
     - Control flow is done with `IF` and `GOTO` statements.
-    - `GOTO` was still commonly used to control flow of execution, as most people didn't know how to use "subroutines" yet
+    - `GOTO` was still commonly used to control flow of execution, as most people didn't know how to use "subroutines" yet.
     - `GOTO` was easier to understand, at least first...
 (DUN, Dun, dun...)
       > - Online playground to try these programs in BASIC
       >   - https://www.calormen.com/jsbasic/
-    - Examples of Procedural languages are "Fortran" and "BASIC" and "COBOL"
+    - Some exampled of Procedural languages are "Fortran" and "BASIC" and "COBOL."

-    - Example of Procedural-Oriented Programming with GOTO's in BASIC (Beginner's All-purpose Symbolic Instruction Code)
+    - ### Example of Procedural-Oriented Programming with GOTO's in BASIC (Beginner's All-purpose Symbolic Instruction Code)
         ```Text
         5 REM PROGRAM TO ADD 2 NUMBERS, PRINT RESULT <-- "REM" is a "remark" or "comment"
         10 LET X = 10   <-- "LET" is a "statement" that assigns a value to a variable
         20 LET Y = 32
         30 GOTO 100     <-- "GOTO" is a "statement" that changes the next line to execute to a different line
         40 PRINT "Output: "; Z
         50 GOTO 150
         60 IF X = 10 THEN GOTO 190
         70 GOTO 10
         100 REM ADD 2 NUMBERS, RESULT IN Z
         110 LET Z = X + Y   <-- All variables are global and mutable
         120 GOTO 40
         150 PRINT "THIS GOTO STUFF CAN GET CONFUSING"
         160 GOTO 60
         190 PRINT "HOW DID I GET HERE?"
         220 END

         RUN

         Output:
         42
         THIS GOTO STUFF CAN GET CONFUSING
         HOW DID I GET HERE?

         ```
         - [Click for source code to copy and paste into the BASIC playground: proceduralWithGoto.bas](assets/proceduralWithGoto.bas)

     - ## The Painful Push for Subroutines & Some Structure
-      - ### BIG IDEA - Reusable functions and procedures to avoid "spaghetti code" and enable working on teams.
+      ### BIG IDEA - Reusable functions and procedures to avoid "spaghetti code" and enable working on teams.

       - Programmers were eventually forced into using "subroutines" to deal with extreme overuse of "JUMP/GOTO" statements common to programming at that time which lead to extremely confusing, unreadable and unmaintainable